ChrisOspina/precommittest/README.md

 # precommittest

-This is a reference guide on how to create a repository, install pre-commit on your local macbook and to run pre-commit for some and/or all files in your repository
+This is a reference guide on how to create a repository, install pre-commit on your local macbook and to run pre-commit for some and/or all files in your repository.

 ### Table of Contents